 *Courses at the 500 level are open only to students who have earned a baccalaureate degree and have been accepted to Hood’s Graduate School.
 They may carry additional graduate course requirements.

-Entry to Phase I is contingent upon 1) successful completion of prerequisite courses, 2) maintaining a 2.75 G.P.A. in education courses and overall G.P.A., 3) successful performance in prerequisite field experiences, 4) meeting Maryland’s minimum passing score on Praxis I or MSDE equivalent (e.g., SAT, ACT) and 5) endorsement by the Program Advisory Council.
+Entry to Phase I is contingent upon 1) successful completion of prerequisite courses, 2) maintaining a 2.75 G.P.A. in education courses and overall G.P.A., 3) successful performance in prerequisite field experiences, 4) meeting Maryland’s minimum passing score on Praxis I or MSDE equivalent (e.g., SAT, ACT), 5) submission of the Phase I application, and 6) endorsement by the Program Advisory Council.
 By the end of Phase I, students submit their entry folio and apply for entrance into Phase II.
-Students admitted to Hood with the Associate of Arts in Teaching (A.A.T.) have satisfied all lower-division teacher education program requirements and are eligible for admission into Phase I courses.

 - EDUC 316 Reading Instruction (3 credits)

-- EDUC 320 Science Curriculum, Methods and Materials (3 credits)
+- EDUC 320 Science Curriculum, Methods, Materials, and Assessment (3 credits)

-- EDUC 330 Social Studies Curriculum, Methods and Materials (2 credits)
+- EDUC 330 Social Studies Curriculum, Methods, Materials, and Assessment (3 credits)

 - EDUC 353 Special Education Methods: Elementary School (3 credits)